 Hydrogen bonding plays a crucial role in many biological processes and can account for many natural phenomena such as the unusual properties of water.
 In addition to being present in water, hydrogen bonding is also important in the water transport system of plants, secondary and tertiary protein structure, and DNA base pairing.

 The cohesion-adhesion theory of transport in vascular plants uses hydrogen bonding to explain many key components of water movement through the plant’s xylem and other vessels.
 Within a vessel, water molecules hydrogen bond not only to each other but also to the cellulose chain which comprises the wall of plant cells.
 This creates a sort of capillary tube which allows for capillary action to occur since the vessel is relatively small.
 This mechanism allows plants to pull water up into their roots.
-Furthermore, hydrogen bonding can create a long chain of water molecules which can overcome the force of gravity and travel up to the high altitudes of leaves.
+Furthermore, hydrogen bonding can create a long chain of water molecules that can overcome the force of gravity and travel up to the high altitudes of leaves.

 Hydrogen bonding is present abundantly in the secondary structure of proteins, and also sparingly in tertiary conformation.
 The secondary structure of a protein involves interactions (mainly hydrogen bonds) between neighboring polypeptide backbones which contain Nitrogen-Hydrogen bonded pairs and oxygen atoms.
 Since both N and O are strongly electronegative, the hydrogen atoms bonded to nitrogen in one polypeptide backbone can hydrogen bond to the oxygen atoms in another chain and vice-versa.
-Though they are relatively weak, these bonds offer great stability to secondary protein structure because they repeat a great number of times.
+Though they are relatively weak, these bonds offer great stability to secondary protein structures because they repeat a great number of times.

 In tertiary protein structure, interactions are primarily between functional R groups of a polypeptide chain; one such interaction is called a hydrophobic interaction.
 These interactions occur because of hydrogen bonding between water molecules around the hydrophobic and further reinforce confirmation.